AOF-O5-1/KanBan-Board/README.md

 Users must log in with valid credentials
 JWT is stored securely in local storage
-Session expires after period of inactivity
-Protected routes require valid JWT
+The session expires after a period of inactivity Protected routes require valid JWT
-Automatic redirect to login for unauthorized access
+Automatic redirect to log in for unauthorized access

 Deployment
 The application is deployed on Render: